Baruch House Publishing

 Martin Luther on Bible Translation and the Literal Approach

-Posted on February 27, 2017 by admin Posted in MB
+Posted on February 27, 2017 by rmd Posted in MB

 I love Martin Luther.
 He was an original thinker, fearlessly independent, brilliant in depth and simplicity.
 He was devout and Christ-centered.
 And he gave the German people a wonderful bible.
 So I turned to him when I was wondering about literalism in bible translation.
 It seemed to me that sometimes the scholars overused it.
 He confirmed that I was on the right track.